-Railroad – A straight floorplan, with one room leading directly into another.
-There are generally no hallways, so you have to walk through each room to get to another.
+Railroad – A straight floor plan, with one room leading directly into another.
+There are generally no hallways, so you have to walk through each room to get to the next.
 If apartment hunting with roommates, buyer beware: the railroad style can get old quickly, as there is no true privacy with everyone shuffling in and out of your personal space.

 Studio – One room with a full bathroom and a kitchen.
 Sometimes the kitchen can be a bit separated from the rest of the apartment.

 Loft – One large, open living space, typically converted from an industrial building.
-High ceilings and large windows, lofts are becoming increasingly more popular that new buildings are constructing apartments with loft-esque floor plans.
+Featuring high ceilings and large windows, lofts are becoming increasingly more popular now that new buildings are constructing apartments with loft-esque floor plans.

 Co-Op – With co-ops, the entire building is owned by a group of people on the property who have purchased shares.
 Each “owner” may sublet his or her apartment, and potential renters have to go through a rigorous interview process by a board of directors.

 Condo – In a condo, each unit is owned privately, while the common areas (lobby, hallway, etc.) are owned collectively by the tenants.
 Rental applications are typically interviewed by the condo board.